Keweenaw Rocket Range

-The Keweenaw Rocket Range is an isolated launch pad located in U.S. state of Michigan’s Keweenaw Peninsula.
+The Keweenaw Rocket Range is an isolated launch pad located in the U.S. state of Michigan’s Keweenaw Peninsula.
 It was used between 1964 and 1971 for launching rockets for meteorological data collection.
 NASA, along with the University of Michigan, conducted the project under the lead of Harold Allen.
 The site was one of six similar sites scattered about North America used to collect measurements of electron density, positive ion composition and distribution, energetic electron precipitation, solar X-rays, and Lyman alpha flux.

 One of the other well-known sites was Wallops Island, Virginia.
 The collected data was later to be compared to the five other sites.

 Smaller rockets

 In the early stages of the project, smaller rockets were launched off a floating buoy between the on-land rocket site and Manitou Island, about 2.5 mi off shore.
 These smaller rockets were commonly known as Mighty Mouse rockets for they were only a few feet tall and had folding fins.
 There were approximately 50 of these rockets launched from the floating buoy.